JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 ### Steps
 1. Create a folder that contains multiple GET request
-2. Implement test codes to check the correct status code
+2. Implement test codes in Postman to check the correct status code
 3. Run folder: /Test /10.  (with 20 iterations)

 ### Expected result